InstructorArmstrong/Unit_6_Lab/README.md

 # Unit_6_Lab

-## DO NOT FORGET TO ADD YOUR API KEY IN THE apikey.properties FILE!!!
+## DO NOT FORGET TO ADD THE apikey.properties FILE!!!